Flip or Flop Vegas

-Flip or Flop Vegas was a television series airing on HGTV hosted by real estate agent Aubrey Marunde and her husband/contractor Bristol.
-It was a spin-off of the HGTV series Flip or Flop.
+Flip or Flop Vegas was a television series that aired on HGTV hosted by real estate agent Aubrey Marunde and her husband/contractor Bristol.
+It is a spin-off of the HGTV series Flip or Flop.
 It premiered on April 6, 2017, and was filmed in Las Vegas, Nevada.
 On June 5, 2017, HGTV announced Flip or Flop Vegas would be renewed for a second season, with 16 episodes.
 The show was renewed for a third season and final season, which premiered March 21, 2019.

 Premise

 On March 1, 2017, HGTV announced the Flip or Flop Franchise would expand to Las Vegas, Nevada.
 The show features a new couple, Bristol and Aubrey Marunde, flipping houses in Las Vegas, Nevada.
 Bristol and Aubrey have the same roles as Tarek and Christina in the original Flip or Flop.

 Hosts

 Bristol and Aubrey Marunde are parents of two boys and have years of flipping experience.
 Aubrey is a real estate expert and designer, while Bristol is the contractor and handles design as well.
 Bristol is also a former MMA fighter.